 Pruning

 The tips of the stems are softer, and they get damaged or deteriorate faster if you cut them without care.
+Hence, plenty of attention is required when pruning these sensitive parts.

 In some cases, cutting the entire branch off is advisable to promote new growth from the base of the plant.
+This practice allows for plenty of space for the plant to spread.

 Pests and Diseases

-However, being a succulent plant means it will be subjected to root rot if kept in humid conditions.
+With the right care and plenty of attention, the Baby Sun Rose plant will prove to be a resilient and rewarding addition to your green space.
+Living up to their resilient nature, being a succulent plant means it will be subjected to root rot if kept in humid conditions.

-How To Propagate Baby Sun Rose Plant (Mesembryanthemum Cordifolium)
+How To Propagate Baby Sun Rose Plants

 The Baby Sun Rose is an easy-to-grow succulent plant that you can propagate by cuttings or seeds.
 This should be done during the spring and summer when they are in active growth.

 Baby Sun Rose propagation by cuttings is the most popular method.
-To propagate the M. cordifolium through cuttings, follow these steps:
+To propagate M. cordifolium through cuttings, follow these steps:

 - Gather stem cuttings from the succulent plant.